Internet Research for Science Fair Projects and Other School Subjects.

 When researching for science projects, or any other school subjects, there is always a need for quality content for both the student and parent-helper.
 Search Engines are usually the first line of defense for most people and good results can be gained through this search process.
 However, a directory or encyclopedia type search may be a better more targeted solution for some.
-Here are my top suggestions.
+Here are our top suggestions.

-WikipediA – The Free Encyclopedia
+Wikipedia – The Free Encyclopedia

 The Internet Public Library (IPL)